 - Newspapers: No longer than one month

 A complete serials review will take place every three years or more often if needed.
-Subject liaisons will review serials on a title-by-title basis, taking into consideration full-text online availability, the university’s curriculum, illustrations (art work, graphics, etc.), and other libraries’ holdings.
+Subject liaisons will review serials on a title-by-title basis, taking into consideration full-text online availability, the university’s curriculum, illustrations (artwork, graphics, etc.), and other libraries’ holdings.

-Intellectual Freedom and Challenged material
+Intellectual freedom and challenged material

 The Library strongly endorses and follows the American Library Association Library Bill of Rights, the Freedom to Read and View statements, the Code of Ethics, and Core Values of Librarianship.
 Challenged materials that meet the Library’s selection criteria therefore will not be removed as a result of pressure.
-The Library Bill of Rights states in Article I that “Materials should not be excluded because of the origin, background or views of those contributing to their creation,” and, in Article II, that “Materials should not be proscribed or removed because of partisan or doctrinal disapproval.”

 The Library recognizes the importance of archiving university-related documents and the potential value of these materials for the university’s curriculum, public relations, and institutional history.
 The Library intends to have a central role in such archiving.
 However, the Library does not have the resources at this time to actively collect and maintain these materials, and looks forward to the time when these resources are made available.